Skip to main content

 6. Has the correct planning permission been given for any extensions to the house?

-In Ireland you can build an extension onto a house up to 40sq ft without the need for planning permission*.
+In Ireland you can build an extension onto a house up to 40 square metres without the need for planning permission*.
 However, if the sellers have extended the house over that size you will need to make sure the correct planning permission was granted.
 If the correct planning wasn’t given you might have to tear it down so it’s essential that you know where you stand with any extension to the building.

 7. What is the BER rating on the house?